 Though the racial tension continued, the town continued to thrive.
 In 1910, the historic Gem Theatre opened its doors to much acclaim.
 Seating 685 people, it was a cultural hot spot in the town.
 Unfortunately, a fire completely gutted the theatre in 1934, but it was rebuilt two years later including a new, elegant marquee.
-The Gem continued to operate for nearly another half century before it was closed in 1978.
-Unfortunately, though the vintage theatre still stands, it is long vacant and has fallen into serious disrepair.
+The Gem continued to operate for nearly another half-century before it was closed in 1978.
+Unfortunately, though the vintage theatre still stands, it has been long-vacant and has fallen into serious disrepair.

 In the meantime, Cairo’s reputation was developing a “mean, hard edge,” which was backed up in 1917 when the city had the highest arrest rate in the state with 15% of its population incarcerated at one time or another.
 This reputation, which would get worse before it was over, still lasts to this day, even though Cairo’s “meanness” is long past and its citizens work together to do what they can to save their dying town.

 Like many other cities across the continent, the 1930’s and the Great Depression hit Cairo hard.
 The town’s population and fortunes began to dwindle.